LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Auditory Presentation
 ----------
 Current setup includes very basic auditory capabilities.
-Participants can hear auditory stimuli sent from Stim - PC through earplugs.
+Participants can hear auditory stimuli sent from Stim-PC through earplugs.
 Currently there is no possibility to work with different channels, fine-tune the equalisation or record participants' voice.

 Help
 -------